Lightning-Universe/lightning-bolts/docs/source/models.rst

 .. note:: In practice, unfreezing later works MUCH better.

-Or in Lightning as a Callback so you don't polute your research code.
+Or in Lightning as a Callback so you don't pollute your research code.

 .. code-block:: python